-Nepotism
+Nepotism and Fraternization

-Relatives of persons currently employed may be hired if they will not be working directly for or supervising a relative.
-A relative is defined as a spouse, parents, grandparents, grandchildren, children, or siblings (in-laws and step included).
-This policy may also apply to individuals who are not legally related but reside with or have an intimate or close personal relationship with another administrator.
-An administrator with a family member in the District must disclose the relationship to HR to ensure annual audit reporting requirements.
+Relatives of persons currently employed may be hired only if they are not working directly for or supervising a relative.
+A relative is a spouse, domestic partner parents, grandparents, grandchildren, children, or siblings (half, in-law and step included).
+This policy may also apply to individuals who are not legally related but reside with or have an intimate or close personal relationship with another employee.